 What Is A Deed Of Trust?

 A deed of trust is an agreement between a home buyer and a lender at the closing of a property.
-It states that the home buyer will repay the loan and that the mortgage lender will hold the legal title to the property until the loan is fully paid.
+The agreement states that the home buyer will repay the home loan and the mortgage lender will hold the property’s legal title until the loan is paid in full.
 A deed of trust is a type of secured real estate transaction that some states use instead of mortgages.

 There are three parties involved in a deed of trust:

-- Trustee – This is the third party who will hold the legal title
+- Trustee: This is the third party who will hold the legal title to the real property.

 A deed of trust must include several pieces of information to be a legally binding document.